taishiwalden/Landmarks/README.md

 ###### Core Concepts:
 - The `@State` attribute is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
 - Because you use state properties to hold information that’s specific to a view and its subviews, you always create state as `private`.
+- An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
+SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.